Registering Conflicted (blocked) domain names.

 How does a registrar identify a conflicted/blocked name?

-Whether you are using EPP or IRS Portal, please check the steps outlined here.
+Whether you are using EPP or IRS Portal, please check the steps outlined on the InternetNZ Product Documentation site.

 What happens when a request to register a domain gets declined?